 Planning for Plantings: Our Process....

-We visit a property to assess the site.
-We are determining element's that inform the planting design including our clients preferences, budget and maintenance availability; example, a low maintenance native garden to provide habitat for local animals infused with local natives, native food plants and herbs.
-We are looking at the conditions that influence the planting layout and selections, example: Sun/shade distribution, context: such as landscape connectivity and overland flow from neighbors or shade overhang, soil type and health, drainage and existing vegetation.
+Once we are engaged for a project we initially commence desktop research then visit the property to assess the site.
+We are determining element's that inform the planting design including our clients preferences, budget and maintenance requirements; example, "a low maintenance native garden to provide habitat including a water feature for local animals infused with local natives, native food plants and herbs, featuring a bench seat placed as a focal point to be viewed from within the house ,set in a private space within the garden".
+We are assessing and recording the conditions that influence the future planting design and species selections, example: Sun/shade distribution, context: such as landscape connectivity and overland flow from neighbors or shade overhang, soil type and health, drainage and existing vegetation.

 We are also responding to how the client may like to use the garden and if they have pets so all family members can be catered for....